Tuesday, October 16, 2007

 Some schools give you the option of specifying your race and gender.
 Letter writers must also choose pronouns and can choose to mention race if they think it is relevant.
 (Some would never do so.
 Others think they help the applicant by doing so, if the applicant is a minority.
 If you prefer to keep the information confidential, tell your letter writers in advance.)
 Committees will often guess gender and ethnicity based on names.

-Philosophy is largely a male discipline right now (and of course historically) and it's overwhelmingly non-Hispanic Caucasian.
-(Tenured men outnumber tenured women in philosophy by a ratio of about 4-to-1, maybe more.
+Philosophy is largely a male discipline right now in the United States, and it's overwhelmingly non-Hispanic Caucasian.
+(Tenured men outnumber tenured women by a ratio of about 4-to-1.
 The ratio of non-Hispanic Caucasians to minorities is probably even more skewed.)
 I believe there are persistent systemic biases.
 However, I also believe that most admissions committees would like to counter these biases and see a broader diversity in the field.
 Admissions committees may nonetheless show bias implicitly in how they read a file from "Maria Gonzales" compared to a file from "Mark Johnson", unconsciously expecting less from the first file than the second.
 However, at least the admissions committees I've worked on have used conscious strategies in attempt to counteract, maybe more than counteract, these biases.
 For underprivileged minorities, especially, an application might be seriously considered that would be quickly dismissed if the applicant were a white male.

 While we white males might feel disadvantaged by this, we should bear in mind that we profit from persistent bias in our favor in other contexts.
 For example, it's generally much easier to fit a professor's stereotype for a "promising philosophy student" if you have a certain kind of look and diction, the tone of voice and cultural attitude, that is characteristic of upper middle class white men.
 Decades of psychological studies suggest that stereotype-driven expectations can have substantial effects not only on how one is perceived (and thus presumably on letters) but also on one's performance on objective tests (through being encouraged, supported, believed in, made comfortable, etc., by one's teachers).